liris-xr/PLUME/docs/recorder/index.md

 - Physiological signals (compatible with the [LabStreamingLayer](https://labstreaminglayer.org/#/))
 - ...

-A more exhaustive list of recorded data can be found [here](./recorded-data/index.md).
+A more exhaustive list of recorded data can be found in the `Recorded Data` section of the documentation.

 Generated data can be replayed and analyzed in-situ using the [PLUME Viewer](../viewer/index.md) and analyzed ex-situ using [PLUME Python](../python/index.md).